 Healthy bone marrow and blood cells are needed in order to live.
 When disease affects bone marrow so that it can no longer function effectively, a marrow or cord blood transplant could be the best treatment option; for some patients it is the only potential cure.

 Here are some key points about bone marrow.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- 200 billion new red blood cells are made by the bone marrow every day, along with white blood cells and platelets.
+- Bone marrow produces 200 billion new red blood cells every day, along with white blood cells and platelets.

 - Bone marrow contains mesenchymal and hematopoietic stem cells.